 Do your estimates include cleaning and hauling away all the debris?
 Yes!
 Unless otherwise requested, all grasses are raked clean, all hard surfaces are swept and blown free of dust.
 If we have been over your roof at any time, we blow and sweep this area as well.
 It's our desire for you to be pleased with your property when we're finished.

-And sometimes it's just good science - especially if we're working to remove fungi/bacteria from your tree(s).
+And sometimes it's just sound practice - especially if we're working to remove fungi/bacteria from your tree(s).
 We mitigate subsequent disease transmission by removing any leafy/woody tissue downed throughout any disease sanitation services.

 What happens to all the chips, branches, and wood you remove?
-The majority of tree material we down is chipped, much of it is bucked and split for firewood, and some is milled into beautiful live edge slabs.
+The majority of tree material we down is chipped and repurposed as composted mulch.
+Much of it is bucked and split for firewood to heat homes within the community, and some are milled into beautiful live edge slabs.
 Nothing we process goes to waste.

 We like to burn fire wood.
 Can you leave us our larger wood for firewood?
 Absolutely!
 Please request this before any prune or removal takes place.
 And specify what you'd like to keep.